 In 2020/21, Health and Care Research Wales, Social Care Wales and Health Education and Improvement Wales initiated a joint review of the career and training/development pathways for health and social care researchers with a view to enabling capacity and capability in health and social care research in Wales.
-The report from the "Making Research Careers Work" review of career pathways in health and social care in Wales, published in February 2022, set out seventeen recommendations with a view to improving opportunities across research career pathways for health and social care researchers in Wales.
-The review specifically highlighted the critical role that support, guidance, mentoring schemes and role models can have in the creation of a nationwide research career pathways, including for example a salary replacement scheme for doctoral level studies and enhanced pre-doctoral support which will allow Welsh applicants to submit competitive applications to UK-wide funders (government, research council and charitable funding agencies as well as other types of funders).
+The report from the "Making Research Careers Work" review of career pathways in health and social care in Wales14, published in February 2022, set out seventeen recommendations with a view to improving opportunities across research career pathways for health and social care researchers in Wales.
+The review specifically highlighted the critical role that support, guidance, mentoring schemes and role models can have in the creation of a nationwide research culture and identified the need for more inclusive funding opportunities across the research career pathways, including for example a salary replacement scheme for doctoral level studies and enhanced pre-doctoral support which will allow Welsh applicants to submit competitive applications to UK-wide funders (government, research council and charitable funding agencies as well as other types of funders).

-&lt;sup>14 https://healthandcareresearchwales.org/about/news/report-recommendations-support-workers-wales
+14 https://healthandcareresearchwales.org/about/news/report-recommendations-support-workers-wales